s-chh/PatchRot/README.md

 </p>

 ### Overview
-- Self-supervised introduces a novel self-supervised strategy to learn rich and transferrable features.
+- PatchRot introduces a novel self-supervised strategy to learn rich and transferrable features.
-- PatchRot rotates images and image patches by 0°, 90°, 180°, or 270°.
+- Rotates images and image patches by 0°, 90°, 180°, or 270°.
 - Trains the network to predict the rotation angles of images and image patches as a classification task.
 - Incorporates a buffer between patches to prevent trivial solutions such as edge continuity.
 - Employs pretraining at smaller resolutions, followed by finetuning at the original size.